BonBot-Team/BonAPI/README.md

-# BonAPI-rewrite
+# BonAPI
-A version of BonAPI rewritten in Go
+The API used by BonBot to generate memes